yamadashy/repopack/README.md

 ## 🚀 Quick Start

-You can try Rry Repopack instantly in your project directory without installation:
+You can try Repopack instantly in your project directory without installation:

 ```bash
 npx repopack